Devgambo/AI-fitness-coach/README.md

 - **Text-to-Speech**: Listen to your workout or diet plan using ElevenLabs API for hands-free convenience
 - **PDF Export**: Download your complete fitness and diet plan as a beautifully formatted PDF document
-- **AI Image Generation**: Generate visual representations of exercises and meals using Google Imagen 3.0
+- **AI Image Generation**: Generate visual representations of exercises and meals using Freepik Imagen 3 API
 - **Dark Mode Support**: Beautiful dark/light theme toggle with smooth transitions
 - **Local Storage Persistence**: Your plans are automatically saved and persist across page refreshes
 - **Regenerate Plans**: Generate new plans with a single click while keeping your preferences